pintub/design-patterns/src/main/java/Behavioral/Strategy/README.md

 - **Cons**
     ???
 - **Comparison with Other Patterns**
+- Difference between Model inheritance & Behavior Inheritance
+    - Stragegy pattern is about Behavior Inheritance, when thee are multiple algorithm possible, Example how to find appropriate parking slot for a car
 - **Additional Note**
     - This Pattern again says, Prefer Composition to Inheritance.
 [Refer Additional Note](../../Structural/Bridge/README.md) .
     Also , inheritance provides re-usability (again very thin) only if sub-class has exact same behavior or partially same behavior(super.behavior(); //Do something extra).
 In this case, you can sub-class.</BR>